dev-rish/MultiUser-Whiteboard/Readme.md

 ## Instructions

-1. Zip or clone the project
+1. Download Zip or clone the project
 2. Run `npm install`
 3. Run `npm start`
 4. Open browser and navigate to `localhost:3000` in multiple tabs / browser